Written by Anujith SinghPublished Updated

 1

-Start with a complete inventory of your pages.
-Export your sitemap, use a crawl tool, or pull the pages list from your CMS.
-You need to know every URL before you can evaluate how they connect.
-This is your baseline.
+Start by generating a complete list of URLs.
+Use your sitemap, run a crawl tool, or export from your CMS.
+You need full visibility before you can evaluate connections.

 2